christian-fei/raspberry-pi-time-lapse/README.md

 # Steps

-1. Clone this repo on your Raspberry
+1. Clone this repo on your Raspberry (`git clone https://github.com/christian-fei/raspberry-pi-timelapse.git`)
 2. Enable Camera via `raspi-config` (in "Interfacing Options")
 3. Add contents of the file `crontab` to your cron schedule via `crontab -e`
 4. Generate a timelapse with e.g. `./create-timelapse 2020-09-01`